menu

 Demographics

-The education level of La Harpe citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.79% of adults 25 and older in La Harpe have a college degree.
+The percentage of adults in La Harpe who are college-educated is close to the national average for all communities of 21.84%: 18.79% of the adults in La Harpe have a bachelor's degree or advanced degree.

 The per capita income in La Harpe in 2022 was $30,430, which is lower middle income relative to Illinois, and middle income relative to the rest of the US.
 This equates to an annual income of $121,720 for a family of four.
 However, La Harpe contains both very wealthy and poor people as well.